mainwp/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 1.3.3 =
+* Added new hooks for Wordfence Extension
+* Fixed Issue with WooComerce Extension

 = 1.3.2 =
 * Fixed Permission denied issue when restoring from a backup on the dashboard